Can Your Crypto Wallet Buy You a House? A New Era for Bitcoin

 With crypto-backed lending still in its early stages, choosing the right mortgage partner can make all the difference.
 As an Austin-based mortgage broker, LendFriend Mortgage has been at the forefront of crypto adoption, working with hundreds of homebuyers who hold significant digital assets.
 Long before the FHFA took notice, we were helping clients leverage their Bitcoin and Ethereum portfolios to get into homes—without sacrificing their investment strategy.
 Unlike big banks or direct lenders, mortgage brokers have access to a wide network of wholesale lenders and non-traditional products.
 That flexibility is crucial when navigating new financing methods like digital asset-backed loans.

-At LendFriend Mortgage, we specialize in pairing forward-thinking borrowers with creative financing strategies—including crypto-collateralized loans, asset-based mortgages, and non-QM options.
+At LendFriend Mortgage, we specialize in pairing forward-thinking borrowers with creative financing strategies—including crypto-backed loans, asset-based mortgages, and non-QM options.
 Whether you’re a long-time crypto investor or just exploring your options, our team understands the space and speaks your language.

 We’ll help you evaluate the pros and cons, avoid predatory terms, and make sure your loan supports your long-term financial success.
 Crypto mortgages are new—but smart guidance is timeless.